ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

 You will submit the final project to Canvas as a zipped directory with all the parts required to run it (the data files, figures, modules, etc.).

-In Week 6, you will be asked to turn in a proposal for the final project.
+In week 6, you will be asked to turn in a proposal for the final project.
 In the proposal, you’ll describe the final project and how it relates to Earth and Space Science.
 At that stage, you still may not have all the skills required to complete your project, but we can let you know if it is possible and substantial enough for the final project.

-On 01/03-Jun you will give a 3 minute presentation to the class about your project.
-Unless prior approval is made, the final project submission is considered incomplete if you do not present your project to the class during 01/03-Jun.
+In the last week of instruction (week 10) you will give a 3 minute presentation to the class about your project.
+Unless prior approval is made, the final project submission is considered incomplete if you do not present your project to the class in week 10.

 ### 8. Expectations

 * Read the Jupyter notebook before coming to the lecture.
 * Weekly homework assignments are mandatory as is the final project.
-* Homework will not be accepted late.
+* Late submissions will not be accepted unless prior approval has been sought.
 * Code submissions must be complete - all required data files must be provided.
-* You may consult any online resources, your fellow students & your instructor / TA to help you solve your problems.
+* You may consult any online resources, your fellow students & your instructor / IA to help you solve your problems.
 When utilizing online resources or when working in a group, please refer to Section 10 Academic Integrity  (below) to ensure you give the appropriate acknowledgement and attribution to the work which you are not the sole author of.